-He was saddened by what had happened, he thought they had all gone.
+He was saddened by what had happened; he thought they had all gone.
 To his amazement, everyone was awake, listening and rejoicing.
 Paul and Silas were singing to the Lord, praising his name.
-From heaven God a light gave the jailer life and changed them.
+From heaven, God, a light, gave the jailer life and changed them.
 He was saved, very happy he trusted in God.
-And everyone there rejoiced at the wonderful things that had happened in Philippi.
+And everyone there rejoiced at the beautiful things that had happened in Philippi.
 His holy name was praised, and the jailer was saved.

-Paul and Silas were captured, beaten, and put in jail for their proclaiming (Acts 16:16-24).
-While in jail, Paul and Silas sat with their feet in stocks singing songs.
-At noon, a seismic tremor tore open the jail entryways, liberating the detainees.
+Paul and Silas were captured, beaten, and imprisoned for their proclamation (Acts 16:16-24).
+While in jail, Paul and Silas sat with their feet in stocks, singing songs.
+A seismic tremor tore open the jail entryways at noon, liberating the detainees.

 Biography of Paul and Silas

 Read also: Who is Apostle Paul?
 How old was the Apostle Paul when he died?